GDPR Enforcement and Penalties

 The EU General Data Protection Regulation (GDPR) has attracted media and business interest because of the increased administrative fines for non-compliance.
 Not all infringements of the GDPR will lead to those serious fines.

-There are two tiers of administrative fines that can be levied:
+There are two tiers of administrative fines that can be levied as penalties for non-compliance:

 - Up to €10 million, or 2% annual global turnover – whichever is higher.